Little Craig-y-borionNarberth, Pembrokeshire

 Only a mile away from the stunning Colby Woodland Garden, this remote and tranquil cottage is perfect for walkers, nature lovers and anyone who needs a break from their busy lives.
 Take time to discover otters frolicking in the water, toads slowly meandering by, rare wood warblers in the woodland and bats flying overhead at dusk in this enchanting place.

 This recently renovated farmhouse offers a comfortable and peaceful space to relax after a day of exploring.
 The front door opens into a hallway where you’ll find the living room off to the right with its snuggly sofas and a toasty woodburner.
 To the left of the hall, the dining room has another woodburner, so when it’s blustery outside you can have cosy dinners round the table.
 The pretty built-in kitchen with its triple aspect windows is perfect for lazy breakfast preparations.
-There’s also a handy utility room and a downstairs shower.
+There’s also a handy utility room.
 Upstairs off the landing, there are three bedrooms (two twins and a master) and two bathrooms.
 When you step outside the unenclosed garden stretches away to wilderness.
 Throw in the orchard, wildlife pond and a walled garden that’s used for growing veg, and you’ll see why this rural escape is so special.